Abortion in Wisconsin: Judicial history

-In March 1970, Myron L. Gordon, a U.S. district judge in the Eastern District of Wisconsin, granted a declaratory judgment, stating that Wisconsin's contemporary abortion law was unconstitutionally vague.
-However, this did not prohibit prosecutors from charging the plaintiff using different laws, or from enforcing the same law against different defendants.
-The defendant in the March case was subsequently recharged for violating Wisconsin's law against abortion.
-After that prosecution was also challenged in federal court, in November 1970, a three-judge panel granted an injunction forbidding the prosecution of any person under Wisconsin's law against abortion, thus effectively making abortion legal in Wisconsin.
+In March 1970, U.S. District Judge Myron L. Gordon of the Eastern District of Wisconsin granted a declaratory judgment, stating that Wisconsin's contemporary abortion law was unconstitutionally vague.
+However, the ruling did not prohibit prosecutors from charging the plaintiff under different laws or from enforcing the same law to different defendants.
+The defendant in the March case was subsequently recharged for violating Wisconsin's abortion law.
+After that prosecution was also challenged in federal court, a three-judge panel granted an injunction in November 1970 forbidding the prosecution of any person under Wisconsin's law against abortion, thus effectively making abortion legal in Wisconsin.
 The annotations in Wisconsin's abortion statute list the March 1970 declaratory judgement as the point where Wisconsin's abortion ban was overturned, despite prosecutions and indictments for abortion continuing until the November 1970 injunction against enforcement.
 The U.S. Supreme Court's 1973 decision in the case of Roe v.
-Wade affirmed the ban issued by U.S. district judge Myron Gordon.
+Wade affirmed the ban issued by Judge Gordon.

-After the passage of 2013 Wisconsin Act 37, which would have required all Wisconsin abortion providers to have hospital admitting privileges, the law was almost immediately enjoined by U.S. district judge William M. Conley, in response to a lawsuit by Planned Parenthood of Wisconsin.
-The law would have immediately required physicians providing abortion to obtain the right to admit patients at local hospitals—although federal law dictates that no hospital can deny a patient admittance.
-Wisconsin already had a transfer agreement requirement established, which mandates that all facilities where abortion is performed to have an agreement with a local hospital for the transfer of patients.
-Most in public health and clinical practice understand admitting privilege requirements—adopted by nine states, including Wisconsin—to be nonessential, and not grounded in evidence-based practice.
+After the passage of 2013 Wisconsin Act 37, which required all Wisconsin abortion providers to have hospital-admitting privileges, the law was almost immediately enjoined by U.S. district judge William M. Conley in response to a lawsuit filed by Planned Parenthood of Wisconsin.
+The law would have immediately required physicians providing abortion to obtain the right to admit patients at local hospitals, although federal law dictates that no hospital can deny a patient admission.
+Wisconsin already had a transfer agreement requirement established, which mandates that all facilities where abortion is performed have an agreement with a local hospital for patient transfer.
+Most in public health and clinical practice understand admitting privilege requirements—adopted by nine states, including Wisconsin—to be nonessential and not grounded in evidence-based practice.
 Further, as argued during the court proceedings, the law would have led to diminished access to abortion within the state.
-After trial, the district judge, Conley, struck down the admitting privilege requirement.
+After trial, District Judge Conley struck down the admitting-privilege requirement.

-The case, known as Planned Parenthood of Wisconsin v.
-Schimel, was appealed to the 7th Circuit U.S. Court of Appeals by Wisconsin's then-attorney general, Brad Schimel.
-In November 2015, the 7th Circuit upheld the U.S. district court ruling.
-The state's primary argument in defense of the admitting privileges requirement centered on women's health.
+The case, Planned Parenthood of Wisconsin v.
+Schimel, was appealed to the Seventh Circuit U.S. Court of Appeals by Wisconsin's then-Attorney General Brad Schimel.
+In November 2015, the Seventh Circuit upheld the district court's ruling.
+The state's primary defense of the admitting-privileges requirement centered on women's health.
 Specifically, if complications arose, the requirement presumed a continuity of care for the patient.
 The court's ruling, however, determined that the remarkably low rates of complications associated with abortion, and the state's failure to impose similar requirements on physicians providing riskier procedures rendered these claims moot.

-Following the 7th Circuit's ruling, Schimel petitioned the U.S. Supreme Court for review of the case; the Supreme Court chose not to hear the case, leaving the Appeals Court's ruling in place.
+Following the 7th Circuit's ruling, Attorney General Schimel petitioned the U.S. Supreme Court for review of the case; the Supreme Court chose not to hear the case, leaving the Appeals Court's ruling in place.